jltorresm/jltorresm.github.io/_posts/2019-06-23-first-exercises.md

 These is a small list of problems you can use to practice your coding skills, they are arranged in approximately ascending order depending on difficulty (from easiest to hardest).
 Good luck!

+**Note**: Remember that the shown answers are just a reference and are **not** the _absolute_ or _best_ answer for every problem.
+You can solve each problem in several ways, don't feel like you have to match my code.
+{: .notice--warning}

 ### 1 Hello world
 Create a program that prints to the screen the message `"Hello from Go land!"`.